fmach24/Bombardinho/README.md

 ## Current Notes

 - Server has health endpoint at /health for ECS/ALB checks.
-- Sticky sessions are enabled in ALB target group to keep WebSocket affinity.
+- Sticky sessions are enabled on both platforms: ALB target group (cookie-based) and Akamai NodeBalancer (session table).
+- NodeBalancer operates in TCP mode to allow WebSocket upgrade passthrough.
 - For production browsers, use HTTPS at the edge/proxy layer to avoid cookie policy warnings for ALB CORS cookie variants.

 ## Acknowledgments